 Social Impact Internships and Employment deepen your analytical, problem-solving, and critical thinking skills by applying what you learn in the classroom to “real-world” challenges.

-Refine your leadership and communication abilities while collaborating with nonprofits, government agencies, or social enterprises!
+Refine your leadership and communication skills while collaborating with nonprofits, government agencies, or social enterprises!
 Strengthen your professional network and your resume, while you strengthen communities.

 Earn, Learn, Make a Change

 To apply for a position, follow the instructions in the posting on Handshake or follow the guide in the video above.
-Note: The MIT CAPD website provides useful resources on email etiquette, cover letters, resumes and job interviews.
+Note: The MIT CAPD website provides useful resources on connecting with employers, resumes and cover letters, and job interviews.

-Not finding an opportunity that meets your interests?
-Looking for more information on Federal Work-Study?
+Questions?
+Not finding an opportunity that meets your interests, or already have an internship or public opportunity in need of funding?
 We are happy to discuss!
 Reach out to Julie Uva, social impact employment program administrator, at email@example.com.